Did You Know?

 The first sign of under-watering is dried crispy leaf tips!

-Most people don’t water thoroughly and when they do water, they water very frequently (watering every day).
+Most people don’t water thoroughly enough.
 The plant never really gets the water it needs, so it always looks “sick”.
+It lives for a while, but slowly dies.
 The natural reaction is to add more water thinking that is the cure.
 Some just drown the plant every day without checking the soil to see if the plant is dry.

 How Often Do I Water?